Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 ## Pre-Intro:

-While this may not be a CTF challenge, I do think it fits in the general category of writeups.
-This is a story of how I get bored easily and start poking around a site that lets you execute arbitrary code.
+While this may not be a CTF challenge, with no defined "flag" to capture, I do think it fits in the general category of writeups.
+This is a story of how I easily get bored and start poking around a site that lets you execute arbitrary code.

 ## Intro